ElementAstro/atom-docs/src/content/docs/en/io/io.md

 ---
-title: atom::io Namespace Documentation
+title: Extra IO
-description: Detailed documentation for the atom::io namespace, including functions and structures for file and directory operations, symlink management, path validation, file type and size operations, file splitting and merging, and miscellaneous utilities.
+description: Detailed for the atom::io namespace, including functions and structures for file and directory operations, symlink management, path validation, file type and size operations, file splitting and merging, and miscellaneous utilities.
 ---

-# atom::io Namespace Documentation

-This document provides a detailed explanation of the functions and structures in the `atom::io` namespace, which is defined in the `io.hpp` header file.
-The namespace contains various utility functions for file and directory operations.

 ## Table of Contents